 4. Make rules and only enforce them once in a while, or have consequence come later.

-5. Don’t treat your child appropriately for his or her age.
+5. Treat your child like a rational mature adult.
 Make long explanations to a 3-year-old about your reasoning.
 Assume a teen wants to be just like you.

-6. Expect common sense from children who are too young (5), or from young adults with a long track record of not showing common sense.
+6. Expect common sense from children who are too young (5), or from young adults with a long history of not showing common sense.

 7. Keep trying the same things that still don’t work.
 Repeat yourself, scream, show how frustrated you are with them.

-8. Jump to conclusions that demonize the child.
+8. Jump to conclusions that demonize your child.
 “You are manipulative and deceitful,” “You don’t listen to me on purpose,” “I’m tired of your selfishness…”

 9. Make your child responsible for your feelings.
 If you lose your cool, insist they apologize.

-– Does not show common sense and is not influenced by reason and logic;
+Does not show common sense and is not influenced by reason and logic (irrational because are thinking is driven by: chemistry, neurological issues, past trauma…)

-– Has no instincts for self-preservation, and poor personal boundaries;
+Has no instincts for self-preservation, and poor personal boundaries (brain disorders delay or limit their capacity for social learning and awareness)

-– Has limited character strengths: honesty, tolerance, respect for others, self-control;
+Has limited character strengths of honesty, tolerance, respect for others, self-control (social learning is delayed or nonexistent)

-– Does not make plans they can realistically achieve, hangs on to fantasies;
+Does not make plans they can realistically achieve, hangs on to fantasies (“magical thinking”, mania or hypomania, anxiety, ADHD…)

-– Lives in the here and now; doesn’t think about the past or future;
+Lives in the here and now; doesn’t think about the past or future (also common to many children, they may grow out of it or improve with treatment)

 1. You and your primary relationship(s)